canonical/vanilla-monorepo/guides/PUBLISHING.md

 4. Set the package scopes to "Read and write" for the `@canonical` organisation.

 The tokens last for 1 year.
 The current token will expire on 3 November 2025.

+#### Formatting

+`lerna version` currently applies some JSON formatting to `package.json`.
+Without intervention, this casues Biome's linting to fail due to formatting errors.

+To resolve this, we execute `bun run check:fix` after writing package updates and before committing the new tag to avoid pushing a tag that will fail linting.

+This has been filed as a bug with Lerna [here](https://github.com/lerna/lerna/issues/4117).
+The issue includes an example for issue reproduction.